 The goal of the 10-year AFR Project is to reduce severe wildfire risk to protect water quality, older forests, wildlife, people, property and quality of life.
 The project is jointly managed by the U.S. Forest Service Rogue River-Siskiyou National Forest, Lomakatsi Restoration Project, City of Ashland, and The Nature Conservancy.
 Lomakatsi Restoration is managing the current helicopter operations.The helicopter will be using the top of Granite Street as a base for fueling and maintenance.

 Roughly 1,200 acres of environmentally-sensitive thinning is planned this winter and spring throughout the Ashland Watershed, the majority of which will be accomplished by helicopter to avoid impacts to sensitive soils.
-Tree falling in preparation for helicopter operations began in December in the popular Lamb Mine Area.

 We sincerely appreciate the understanding and patience of the community while we continue this important work to better protect our water supply and community.
 During operations, residents can expect to hear noise from the helicopter and log trucks, as well as experience increased traffic on Tolman Creek Road, Granite Street and downtown through this winter and spring.

 Check out the new AFR Map Story.
 Stay informed about AFR and the watershed by clicking on the NOTIFY ME BY E-MAIL tab on the left-hand menu and joining our e-mail notification list.